clamalo/studylm2/README.md

 You've done all the setup!
 Now let's start the StudyLM application.

 1. Go back to the **Terminal** window.
-(If you closed it, open it again and use the `cd` command from Step 5 to get back into the StudyLM folder).
+(If you closed it, open it again, use the `cd` command from Step 5 to get back into the StudyLM folder, and **repeat Step 7b** to set your API key using `export`).
-2. Make sure you are inside the StudyLM folder (your Terminal prompt might show the folder name).
+2. Make sure you are inside the StudyLM folder and have just run the `export` command for your API key in this window.
 3. Type the following command *exactly* and press **Return**:
     ```bash
     python3 app.py